isaac328/CS-5700-Assignment4/README.md

 This program can only solve square puzzles of normal sizes.
 This includes 4x4, 9x9, 16x16, 25x25, 36x36, etc.
 Puzzles are defined in the following way:

-Line 1: the number of lines in the puzzle \n
+Line 1: the number of lines in the puzzle

-Line 2: The characters used in the puzzle \n
+Line 2: The characters used in the puzzle

-Line 3+: The puzzle \n
+Line 3+: The puzzle

 Examples of how puzzles should be formatted are included in this repo.